-- 9.1 The Nurses will assess the student's medical condition and arrange appropriate medical care for the student.
-The student will be assessed and either: - Will return to class if considered well enough. - Will stay in the accommodation within the sick bay area teaching and house staff will be informed, along with the student's Head of House. - Will be made a GP appointment arranged by the Nurse/matron - 9.2 The College reserves the right to insist that students attend an NHS Doctor to enable proof of sickness if their condition is such that they may be absent for longer than three days.
+- 9.1.
+The Nurse will assess the student's medical condition and arrange appropriate medical care for the student.
+The student will be assessed and either: Will return to class if considered well enough. •Will return to the boarding house.
+Will be made a GP appointment or other further care arranged by the Nurse/matron/houseparent - 9.1.1.
+Boarding students should be accompanied to medical appointments by their house parent or, where necessary, by the nurse or matron, wherever possible. - 9.2.
+The College reserves the right to insist that students attend an NHS Doctor to enable proof of sickness if their condition is such that they may be absent for longer than three days. - 9.3.
+A student who is too unwell to attend school should not be left in the boarding houses with no adult supervision except for short period

-10.0 Non-Prescribed Medicines in the Medical Room and Boarding Houses
+Non-Prescribed Medicines in the Medical Room and Boarding Houses